log-ghj/log-ghj.github.io/_pages/about.md

 Current projects
 ======
-Censorship in Democracy (joined work with Marcel Caesmann, Janis Goldzycher, and Matteo Grigoletto)
+Censorship in Democracy (joined with Marcel Caesmann, Janis Goldzycher, and Matteo Grigoletto)